riganti/dotvvm-docs/Pages/concepts/respond-to-user-actions/static-commands.md

 ### Dependency injection

 For non-trivial methods, we generally recommend using [static command services](static-command-services) instead of static methods, as it enables [dependency injection](~/pages/concepts/configuration/dependency-injection/overview) of other services.

-However, DotVVM also allows you to fill any method arguments with services imported from `@service` directives, making it possible to use DI with static methods.
+However, DotVVM also allows passing services imported from `@service` directives as arguments, making it possible to use DI with static methods.

 Note that in static commands, `IDotvvmRequestContext` is only available as an injected service.
-The `Context` property is not populated, and accessing it might trigger the transfer of the entire viewmodel.
+If you declare the target method in your viewmodel, the viewmodel's `Context` property would not be populated.

 ### JavaScript methods